F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Route class
 ```````````
 The next lines of the declaration configure self IP address(es) on the BIG-IP system.

-The name *myProvisioning* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
-You can name this object however you'd like, but it must have a name.
+In this case, the name you give the Route class is used for the name of the route on the BIG-IP.

 .. code-block:: javascript